yubin-park/cs534/README.md

 At the end of the class, students will be able to
 1) identify and formulate machine learning problems,
 2) implement and test appropriate machine learning algorithms, and
-3) understand and articulate limitations of the approaches.
+3) understand and articulate the limitations of the approaches.

 _Prerequisites:_
 - Undergraduate-level linear algebra